Get insider access

 8.1 Neutral Sound

-The Sennheiser HD 600 are good for neutral listening and deliver a good, well-balanced frequency response.
-Instruments and vocals are clear and crisp, and the open design gives these headphones a spacious soundstage.
-Bass is a little lacking, but they will accurately reproduce the detail in high-res audio, especially plugged into an amp.
+The Sennheiser HD 600 are great for neutral listening and deliver a well-balanced frequency response.
+Instruments and vocals are clear and crisp, and their open design gives these headphones a spacious and immersive soundstage.
+However, like most open-back headphones, they lack rumble and slam in the bass range.
+Their impedance and sensitivity also mean you'll need an amp or soundcard to drive them.

 Pros